Water Interception Activities

 - where the project proponent holds a water entitlement, meeting the requirements of the Carbon Credits (Carbon Farming Initiative) Regulations 2011 clause 3.37(5).

-The Department of Agriculture and Water Resources (DAWR) (the Water Department) is responsible for assessing the interception management arrangements in place for regions that receive greater than 600mm average annual rainfall under clause 3.37(4) of the CFI Regulations.
+The Department of Agriculture (DAWR) (the Water Department) is responsible for assessing the interception management arrangements in place for regions that receive greater than 600mm average annual rainfall under clause 3.37(4) of the CFI Regulations.
 The assessment will determine if such arrangements are consistent with the NWI, and therefore considered to be adequate for the purpose of managing water interceptions by new commercial forestry plantations.
 DAWR will focus on those regions that are either subject to a CFI project proposal or have been identified as a region of priority development in commercial forestry.

 The NWI prescribes measures to manage the impact of interception as a result of land use change such as plantation establishment, to protect the integrity of the water access entitlements system and deliver on environmental objectives (NWI Clauses 55–57).